 - private solar farm providing additional source of clean power

 - redundant servers in geographically different data centers

 - deep 24 x 7 monitoring with dedicated personnel and custom-built deep server monitoring software

-All of these are automatically built into our hosting packages, including disaster recovery with server clustering across two completely separate physical datacenters and independent data backups in each datacenter.
+Our hosting packages include all of these features by default, such as disaster recovery with server clustering across two entirely separate physical data centers, and autonomous data backups in each data center.

-Disaster recovery (DR) costs after catastrophic events like fires or floods are exponentially higher when hosting your data on-premise.
+Disaster recovery costs following catastrophic events such as fires or floods are significantly higher when hosting your data on-premises.

-Eliminating single points of failure and preventing data loss are two critical steps in DR planning.
-When hosting your data on-premises, the server/s represent that very single point of failure.
+Eliminating single points of failure and preventing data loss are crucial steps in disaster recovery planning.
+With on-premise data hosting, the server/s act as a single point of failure.

-Even if you have an on-premises data backup system, these are often located in the same room or building as the servers instead of off-site.
-In case of a fire, water damage, vandalism etc some or all of your data, both digital and physical records may be lost permanently.
-Domino data at Prominic is replicated across two completely separate datacenters in real time, and independently backed up in each datacenter.
+Even if you have an on-premises data backup system, they are often located in the same room or building as the servers, rather than being off-site.
+In the event of a fire, water damage, vandalism, or other unforeseen circumstances, some or all of your data, including digital and physical records, may be permanently lost.
+At Prominic, Domino data is replicated in real-time across two entirely separate data centers and independently backed up in each data center.